 Keynote address: Chris Yeh

-Our keynote address this year will be a live interview with Chris Yeh, the co-founder and General Partner of Wasabi Ventures.
-Chris has also founded, advised, or invested in over 100 high-tech startups since 1995.
-He is also the co-author, along with Reid Hoffman and Ben Casnocha, of the New York Times bestseller, The Alliance: Managing Talent in the Networked Age, and the co-founder of Allied Talent, the official provider of The Alliance Framework for helping organizations better recruit, engage, and retain entrepreneurial employees.
+Our 2017 keynote address was a live interview with Chris Yeh, the co-founder and General Partner of Wasabi Ventures.
+Chris also founded, advised, or invested in over 100 high-tech startups since 1995.
+He is the co-author, along with Reid Hoffman and Ben Casnocha, of the New York Times bestseller, The Alliance: Managing Talent in the Networked Age, and the co-founder of Allied Talent, the official provider of The Alliance Framework for helping organizations better recruit, engage, and retain entrepreneurial employees.
 Chris earned two degrees from Stanford University and an MBA from Harvard Business School where he was named a Baker Scholar.

-The HR Symposium's very own Bindu Garapaty will conduct the interview with Chris, during which he will share his insights on employee experience and company culture.
+The HR Symposium's very own Bindu Garapaty conducted the interview with Chris, during which he shared his insights on employee experience and company culture.
 As the authors offer in The Alliance, the employer-employee relationship is broken, but it can be fixed by viewing employees as "free agents" who are "allies in a tour of duty."
-We look forward to this enlightening and inspiring discussion.

 Follow Chris Yeh on Twitter.